Double Object Pronouns in Spanish

-We have looked at both Direct and Indirect Object Pronouns and learned that we place them either directly before a conjugated verb or attach them to an infinitive, a gerund or a command.
+We have looked at both Direct and Indirect Object Pronouns and learned that we place them either directly before a conjugated verb or attach them to an infinitive, a present participle or a command.
 But what happens when we have both direct and indirect object pronouns in one sentence?
 Who goes where?

 Let's take a look at an example: